 Central government control of borrowing was ended and replaced with Prudential borrowing by the Local Government Act 2003.
 Prudential borrowing permits local government organisations to borrow to fund capital spending plans provided they can demonstrate their affordability.
-Prudential indicators are the means to demonstate affordability.
+Prudential indicators are the means to demonstrate affordability.

-Capital expenditure - table 1 shows last year's capital expenditure, this year's projected capital expenditure and the approved programme until 2023/24.
+Capital expenditure - table 1 shows last year's capital expenditure, this year's projected capital expenditure and the approved programme until 2024/25.

-Ratio of financing costs to net revenue stream - table 5 shows that the General Fund currently receives a small net income from the investment of balances.
-HRA borrowing means that interest on net borrowing now accounts for between 13.89% and 15.10% of net revenue.
+Ratio of financing costs to net revenue stream - table 5 shows that the General Fund interest on borrowing accounts for between 0.98% and 0.65% of net revenue.
+In the HRA interest on net borrowing now accounts for between 14.83% and 13.45% of net revenue.